-I came to UK in January 2006.
+I came to the UK in January 2006.
 Been working as self-employed until 2009.
-Got my permanent residency card for several years but when applying for naturalization my application has been refused because I did not pay Working Registration scheme.
-This Scheme ended in April 2011 so I would like to apply again but not sure if my second application won’t be refused again.
-What chances I've got with my application?
+Got my permanent residency card for several years but when applying for naturalisation my application has been refused because I did not pay Working Registration scheme.
+This Scheme ended in April 2011 so I would like to apply again but not sure if my second application won't be refused again.
+What changes I've got with my application?

 Thank you for sending your email enquiry to Reiss Edwards.
 We are a specialist immigration law firm and are regulated solicitors.

 Your enquiry suggests that you have Permanent Residence.
 I would need to clarify whether this is following a formal application that has been made or whether you are basing this on the fact that European nationals do not need to apply for permanent residence in order to be regarded as holding permanent residence.
 I assume that you have made an application as you are not able to apply for naturalisation without first making a formal and approved application for a permanent residence card.